pelagios/peripleo/README.md

 [http://pelagios.org/api-v3/search?from=2014&to=2014](http://pelagios.org/api-v3/search?from=2014&to=2014&prettyprint=true)

-## REST-Style Access Methods
+## REST-Style Access

-The API also provides 'REST-style' access to the data via the following methods:
+The API also provides 'REST-style' access to the data via the following URL paths:

 * [/api-v3/datasets](http://pelagios.org/api-v3/datasets?prettyprint=true) - list all datasets
 * [/api-v3/datasets/:id](http://pelagios.org/api-v3/datasets/867fa38bcdbeb4aad94f4362d56329066b0c5914a58a011f6f223003eb4cf947?prettyprint=true) - get the dataset with the specified ID